 - 1 1/2 bars butter, (I used salted and added in powdered sugar as shown below to compensate)

 - Stir together 4 egg yolks and 3/4 cup of sugar, until they become light and thick.
 Then gradually spoon in cream and blend well.
 Sift together the flour and the baking powder, and fold it into the batter.
 Then fold in the 4 beaten egg whites, to help make it light and fluffy.

 - There are two different ways which I have used to make the chocolate cream, and they *are both listed in this step.
 Melt the chocolate, then add to it 1 1/2 bars of melted butter.
 Blend together thoroughly.
 Combine 3 egg yolks and 1/4 cup of sugar in a double boiler over low flame until thick, and then remove and allow to cool.
 When cool, add the chocolate mixture into it, and mix thoroughly.
 Place to cool for 10 minutes in the refrigerator, then add 1/4 cup powdered sugar and 1/3 cup flour (be sure that it does not become too thick), to make it into a thick paste which can be spread.
-Alternatively, do it as a more traditional buttercream method, and cream butter and add cooled chocolate to it, and omit the flour which is added.
+Alternatively, do it as a more traditional buttercream method, and cream butter and then add cooled chocolate to it, and omit the flour which is added.
 Powdered sugar should still be necessary, unless if sweet butter is used.

 - Use the chocolate filling from the previous recipe to coat the various layers of chocolate on top, layering them layer after layer.
 Leave the final top layer uncovered, and leave enough chocolate to cover the sides and perhaps a small amount on the top if desired.